-Depending on the characteristics and requirements of the customers or stakeholders of the R&D&I projects, the Project Manager selects one or more of the methods required in point 5.3.1.1.
-5.3.1 to inform the Head of Division.
+Depending on the characteristics and requirements of the customers or stakeholders of the R&D&I projects, the Project Manager selects one or more of the methods required under5.3.1 to report to the Head of Division.

 6.3.4.
 Design review and development.